Listing, filtering and grouping todos

 ultralist e 3 due:none

-Each task can have many notes.
+Each todo can have many notes.
 Notes are extra info (links, context, etc).

-Add a note to a task with the following syntax:
+Add a note to a todo with the following syntax:

 Then you can list your todos with notes by using